The big day finally arrived,

 He started the race confidently.
 He made all the hardest turns expertly.

-Dan Jansen’s 1988 Olympics were over.
+Dan Jansen’s 1988 Olympic Games were over.
 The easiest part of the race became his undoing.
 Another devastating “down” moment.

 Dan flew home with his family to bury Jane.
 He justified his Olympic loss by telling others that, “It wasn’t right that I should win a medal when my sister was not yet buried.”

-There was no doubt in anybody’s mind that Dan would win this event.
+There was no doubt in anyone’s mind that Dan would win this event.
 But if history was an indicator of nothing else in Dan’s life, it certainly indicated that he would go down.

 And that’s exactly what happened.

 The ice was brittle.
 Dan’s skates wouldn’t grip just right.
-The ice broke away.
+The ice chipped away.

 He wobbled.
 Lost speed.
 And didn’t place in his best event.

-But his therapist, Dr. Loehr, had taught Dan not to stay down too long: “You can go down, but just make sure you come back up.”
+But it was the words of his therapist, Dr. Loehr, that were top of mind for him: “You can go down, but just make sure you come back up.”